-He wasn’t much Friendly with Media
+He wasn’t much Friendly with the Media.

 Steve Jobs wasn’t really much of a media person.
-He was certainly not one of those personalities, one would count among the most down-to-earth and amiable.
+He was certainly not one of those personalities one would count among the most down-to-earth and amiable.

 He wasn’t very cooperative when it came to media interaction because he wanted to control the image of Apple in public.